samuel-videau/sewing-notebook/README.md

 - [x] No unhandled promise rejections, no uncaught exceptions… **[1 point]** 🔵
 > We used a try catch over all our routes, and we're using eslint to verify our code
-> Tips: one part of the answer could be the use of a linter.

 ### Code quality